Abhishek2634/Abhishek2634/README.md

+# Engineer And Developer
-- 👋 Hi, I’m Abhishek farshwal.
+- 👋 Hi, I’m Abhishek Farshwal.
 - 👀 I’m interested in software developement
-- 🌱 I’m currently learning frontend
+- 🌱 I’m currently learning MERN Stack
 - 💞️ I’m looking to collaborate on developement
 - 📫 How to reach me "www.linkedin.com/in/abhishekfarswal"
-# Engineer
   i am a engineer.